The Worst Part About Having Three Boys

 I know gender disappointment is a real phenomenon that mothers experience and it’s hard not to assume other mothers feel the same way as you.
 Don’t project your feelings onto other moms, especially not onto me.
 When you meet a mom who is expecting another baby of the same sex (or a baby of the opposite sex she desired) pause and think before you speak words of disappointment to her.
 She’s bringing life into this world and, at the very least, that is worth a simple congratulatory statement if you can’t offer her anything else.
 After all, that baby didn’t ask to be here and certainly didn’t get to choose his/her sex before entering this world.

-So, like I said, I would love to have a daughter but which one of my sons should I be disappointed in because he’s not a girl?
+So, like I said, I would love to have a daughter again but which one of my sons should I be disappointed in because he’s not a girl?
 The son who tells me he loves me once an hour?
 The son currently smothering me in kisses?
 Or the son bouncing on my bladder reminding me how absolutely fortunate I am that I get to experience pregnancy at all?

 Or, should I bring more babies into this world than I want just so I can possibly, maybe, hopefully have a daughter?